yalmalaq/energise/benchmarks/yazeed/README.md

-# How to run it benchmark with all cores or specific core numbers:
+# How to run a benchmark with all cores or specific core numbers:

 - First see the benchmark ex: social-media.cpp